Vida (TV series)

-Vida is an American drama television series created by Tanya Saracho and inspired by the short story "Pour Vida" by Richard Villegas Jr. The series stars Melissa Barrera, Mishel Prada, Ser Anzoategui, Chelsea Rendon, Carlos Miranda, Maria-Elena Laas, and Roberta Colindrez.
-Vida tells the story of two Mexican-American sisters who move back to their childhood home in Boyle Heights, Los Angeles after the death of their mother.
+Vida is an American comedy-drama television series created by Tanya Saracho and inspired by the short story "Pour Vida" by Richard Villegas Jr. The series stars Melissa Barrera, Mishel Prada, Ser Anzoategui, Chelsea Rendon, Carlos Miranda, Maria-Elena Laas, and Roberta Colindrez.
+Vida tells the story of two Mexican American sisters who move back to their childhood home in Boyle Heights, Los Angeles after the death of their mother.

 Vida premiered on May 6, 2018, on Starz.
 The series was renewed by Starz for a third season less than a week after the second season's debut.
 In March 2020, it was announced that the third season would be the final season as Starz had cancelled the program.
 The third season premiered on April 26, 2020.

 Vida received critical acclaim.
 Each season holds a 100% score on review aggregator Rotten Tomatoes.
 The program received a 2019 GLAAD Media Award for Outstanding Comedy Series.

 Premise

-Vida follows "two Mexican-American sisters, Emma and Lyn, from the Eastside of Los Angeles who couldn't be more different or distanced from each other.
+Vida follows "two Mexican American sisters, Emma and Lyn, from the Eastside of Los Angeles who couldn't be more different or distanced from each other.
 Circumstances force them to return to their old neighborhood, where they are confronted by the past and shocking truth about their mother's identity."